pydanny/webhooks/README.rst

 * Easy to integrate into any package or project
 * Comes with several built-in senders for synchronous webhooks.
+* Comes with a RedisQ-powered asynchronous webhook.
 * Extendable functionality through the use of custom senders and hash functions.

 Planned Features
 -----------------

-* Comes with numerous built-in senders for synchronous and asynchronous webhooks.
+* Comes with many built-in senders for synchronous and asynchronous webhooks.
 * Special functions for combining multiple sends of identical payloads going to one target into one.
 * Follows http://resthooks.org patterns
 * Great documentation